lbatts/LFEM/README.md

 * TMB (Template Model Builder): https://github.com/kaskr/adcomp

-The journal article in which this methodlogy is introduced can be found here: https://doi.org/10.1093/icesjms/fsz103
+The journal article in which this methodology is introduced can be found here: https://doi.org/10.1093/icesjms/fsz103